RArbore/Hummingbird/README.md

 # Hummingbird
 Hummingbird is a simple rigid body physics engine.

 Currently, the engine supports collision between spherical bodies and solid walls.
+Optical properties such as shading is present to facilitate easier viewing and distinction of spherical objects.

 ## Dependencies
 To build the engine, you will need:
 - g++ (with OpenMP support)